turcatoticiane/turcatoticiane/README.md

 <h3> about me:</h3>
   💻 Junior Full Stack Developer<br>
   📓 I'm current learning a lot of different frameworks to work in Java (I love learning new things and testing them)<br>
-  🤓 Next programming languages I would like to learn: JavaScript and PHP<br>
+  🤓 Next programming languages I would like to imporve and learn: JavaScript and PHP<br>
   ⚔ In my personal life, when I decide to do something, I put all my efforts on it<br>
   💬 I have a lot of ideas and expected to share them with my collegues<br>
   🍻 My perfect free time is enjoying a sunny day with my family and friends